MassProspecting/docs/internals/01-architecture.md

 - costs control, creating one sub-account for each sector in an organization.

-Also, sub-accounts allows to create custom domains the brand of the user, and grant access to the user's clients too.
+Also, sub-accounts allow to create custom domains the brand of the user, and grant access to the user's clients too.

-The **slaves** run a [my.saas](https://github.com/leandrosardi/my.saas) platform with the following [extensions](https://github.com/leandrosardi/my.saas/tree/1.6.8?tab=readme-ov-file#4-extensions):
+The **slaves** run a [my.saas](https://github.com/leandrosardi/my.saas) platform with the following [my.saas extensions](https://github.com/leandrosardi/my.saas/tree/1.6.8?tab=readme-ov-file#4-extensions):

 - [mass.commons](https://github.com/massprospecting/mass.commons)
 - [mass.subaccount](https://github.com/massprospecting/mass.subaccount)

-The my.saas platform running into the master has its own `config.rb` file, and its own PostgreSQL database running locally.
+The my.saas platform running into a slave has its own `config.rb` file, and its own PostgreSQL database running locally.

 The communication between the **master** and the **slaves** is is via API only.

-One **slave node** may have one or more **worker nodes**.

 **Worker Nodes**